By Kathy Kuhl

 - Homegrown Generation Family Expo, an excellent online event with a terrific line-up is expanding, with new sessions added weekly.
 They will be live and interactive and FREE.
 To watch later, $20 gets you lifetime access to all the workshops, including the 35 videos previously recorded.

 - Interested in classical education?
-Classical Conferences March 19-21 features the excellent line-up of the classical educators I know from Great Homeschool Conventions.
+Classical Conferences is repeating their conference on April 16-18.
+This features the excellent line-up of the classical educators I know from Great Homeschool Conventions.
 I know several of these speakers personally–Andrew Pudewa, Martin Cothran, Christopher Perrin, Andrew Kern, Carol Reynolds.
 You’ll learn and be encouraged.
 Free and live, but you must register to attend.

 - Homeschool Connect Expo, March 25-29.
 Free.